tylerjwoodfin/remindmail/README.md

 # logging

-- by defualt, remindmail's log path is set to `securedata`'s default log
+- by defualt, remindmail's log path is set to `cabinet`'s default log
-- otherwise, you can set `path -> remindmail -> log` in `securedata` (see Setup above) for a custom directory.
+- otherwise, you can set `path -> remindmail -> log` in `cabinet` (see Setup above) for a custom directory.

 # scheduling reminders with remind.md